adamsitnik/performance/docs/regressions.md

 Run `Benchstone.BenchI.Fib.Test` [benchmark](https://github.com/dotnet/performance/blob/8aed638c9ee65c034fe0cca4ea2bdc3a68d2a6b5/src/benchmarks/micro/runtime/Benchstones/BenchI/Fib.cs) for .NET Core 3.1 and 5.0 **x86**, get the disassembly and answer the following questions:

-1. What arguments do you need to pass to the `benchmarks_ci.py` script to run given benchmarks for .NET Core 3.1 & 5.0 **x86** and get the disassembly?
+1. What arguments do you need to pass to the `benchmarks_ci.py` script to run given benchmark for .NET Core 3.1 & 5.0 **x86** and get the disassembly?
 2. Have the generated assembly code changed?
 3. Have the performance regressed?
 4. What needs to be changed to enforce the harness to print instruction addresses?
 5. If the generated codegen is the same, but the random code alignment have changed and the performance has regressed, is it worth investigating the issue further?

+Click on the details to verify your answers:

 <details>